tschirnhausen/desafio_buda/README.md

 ### Running tests
 Tests are located at `tests` folder.
-Regular usage should be:
+Regular usage should be inside the `app` directory with the following command:
 ```
 pytest tests/<test_filename>.py --log-cli-level=10
 ```